Madrid or Barcelona: At a Glance

-Barcelona is an ideal destination for travelers who want to experience city life and beach time, with Gaudi's magical modernista Architecture as well as several great beaches.
+Barcelona is an ideal destination for travelers who want to experience city life and beach time, with Gaudí's magical modernista architecture as well as several great beaches.

-Barceloneta is the most central beach, but there are plenty more including Nova Icaria, Bogatell, and Mar Bella.
+Barceloneta is the most central beach, but there are plenty more, including Nova Icaria, Bogatell, and Mar Bella.
 Cycling is a great way of getting around this Mediterranean city.
 Want to spend several days exploring Barcelona?
-Read more in our highlights of Barcelona itinerary
+Read more in our highlights of Barcelona itinerary.

 Find out more about travel in and around Barcelona: